vectara/vectara-ingest/README.md

   docling_config:
     chunk: false                            # Whether to use Docling Chunking

-  # defines a list of optional questions to answer about each text; required OPENAI_API_KEY to be defined.
+  # defines a set of optional metadata attributes, each with a "query" to extract that value; required OPENAI_API_KEY to be defined.
+  extract_metadata:
-  extract_metadata: ['number of pages in this document', 'date of this document']
+    'num_pages': 'number of pages in this document' 'date': 'date of this document'

 crawling: